 No debriefing

 But since the assumption here is that you’re using seminars to generate leads, you will also need to estimate the number and quality of the leads generated (both immediate and nurture leads) not only shortly after the event but also a few months later.
-You may be surprised by the results.
-Some long-term opportunities may have reached a higher level of qualification, and vice versa, some supposedly hot leads may never have materialized into opportunities.

 No silver bullet

 When it comes to lead generation, many organizations are looking for the hidden secret and the one and only tactic that never fails to generate leads.
 Is it a seminar?
 Is it a webinar?
 Is it telemarketing?
+Is it retargeting?